SilverBright/Amazon_Charts/README.md

 ## Amazon Charts

-Welcome to Amazon_Charts, a Ruby CLI app you can use to see a <i>current</i> list of top selling books in Fiction and Non-Fiction.
-(Top 20)
+Welcome to Amazon Charts, a Ruby CLI app that displays a list of the top 20 selling books in Fiction and Non-Fiction, for the <i>current</i> week.

 ## Installation